Uncovering the Mechanics of Timekeeping: A Guide to Watch Movements

 Mechanical hand-wound movements are heralded classics; the oldest type of watch movement ever made.
 Many who wear these love the idea that they keep time the same way as their ancestors did.
 Often, mechanical movements are found in very expensive, antique, and collectible watches.

 Automatic watches were the hot trend in the beginning of the 20th century.
 Those who were on the go were delighted by the fact that they didn’t have to wind their own watch, that it wound itself while worn on the wrist.
+As a result, this movement became a popular choice for dive watches.
 The one drawback is that if you don’t wear an automatic watch for a prolonged period of time, the watch might need manual assistance.

 For information regarding repairs of manual winding watches, please visit Automatic Watch Repair Services